 If you run an ecommerce store, then you don’t need me to tell you that it’s tough out there.
 While ecommerce is trending upward, so is the number of companies squeezing in to your space.

 Sometimes it can feel like you’re the mom and pop corner shop up against the big shiny supermarket that’s opened next door.
 It’s tempting to keep your focus on getting new customers through your own front door, but there’s another way to hold your own against the competition: Provide superior customer service.

-From live chat to help desks to strategies for scaling, here are 12 ways to help deliver sensational ecommerce customer service.
-Even better, the more you can integrate these into one system, the easier your job will be.
+From live chat to help desks to strategies for scaling, here are 12 ways to help your company deliver sensational e-commerce customer service.
+Even better, the more you can integrate these channels into one system, the easier your job will be.